gordonle/Notes/CS246/Lecture 11.md

 Node n = 4;
 ```

-One parameter constructors create ==implicit/automatic conversions==.
+One parameter constructors create **implicit/automatic conversions**.
 Now, we can do things like

 ```c++
 void foo(Node n){...}